Corporation for Public Broadcasting Transparency Compliance Information

 Radio Programming and Production for Local Distribution:

 Approximate number of original KUYI program hours during 2014 for which Native Americans were in principal charge of the production:

 Arts & Cultural 3,337

 Community Outreach Activities:

 KUYI Hopi Radio produces valuable cultural content to meet our goal of Lomasumi’nangwtukwsiwmani, a Hopi word translated as “furthering unity of aspiration blossoming into full maturity over time”.
 Our community of 12,000plus enrolled Hopi Tribal members is united through KUYI’s cultural programming that reflects our audiences’ ethics, intellect and future.
-In KUYI’s 13th year its diversity and talent has grown into a source our listeners rely upon.
+As KUYI approaches 15th year its diversity and talent has grown into a source upon which our listeners rely.

 We address the most pressing community needs through the following hour-plus length shows: on cultural preservation, our Hopi Cultural Discussion Segments are hosted only in the Hopi language, using the current moon and its responsibilities as the platform for discussion with trusted community members, our host and live call-ins as well as social media sites; on health, our weekly HouseCalls is hosted by an Indian Health Service doctor discusses pressing medical issues on Hopi with live guests and callers as well; on agriculture, our Natwani Farm Talk program convenes those with traditional knowledge of our 1,000+ year agrarian history to tackle threats from GMO’s to pesticides all the while supporting the historic practices of those who came before us.